maths/moodle-qtype_stack/doc/en/Authoring/Inputs.md

 Each input may have a number of options and this is potentially complex area with a large range of possibilities.

 The basic idea is to reject things as "invalid" to stop students being penalized on a technicality.
-This might be requiring an equation, or making floating point numbers within an expression forbidden.
+This might be requiring an equation, or making floating-point numbers within an expression forbidden.

 ## Basic options ##